emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 __Level 1 Beastmaster__

 * __General Abilities:__
-  * __Hobble:__ You are capable of quickly tying very strong knots without a check.
+  * __Hobble:__ _(Cost 1)_ You are capable of quickly tying very strong knots without a check.
 If you have an entity grappled, you may hobble them with an action.
 Hobbled entities may attempt a strength saving throw against your spell power each turn to attempt to escape.
 Hobbled entities make all movements with disadvantage, and cannot attack with a handheld weapon.

 * __Advantages:__